clEsperanto/clesperanto-doc/docs/clesperantoj/install.rst

 Building from Source
 --------------------

-Build from source for development, or if you need to use a platform not yet supported by Maven Central.
+Build from source for development or to use a platform not yet supported by Maven Central.

 **Installing Prerequisites**